What is Strategy Implementation?

-Follow our 6 step process guide to strategy implementation below to ensure your strategy evolves from a plan to strategic implementation.
+Here is our 6-step process guide to strategy implementation to ensure your new strategy evolves from a plan to strategic implementation.

-Strategy is something that should be embedded in everything that you do.
+Strategy is something that should be embedded in everything an organization does.

-It should be in the DNA of the organization and its people.
-But, on the other hand, if you don't make an effort to call it out explicitly, you won't get the focus or traction you need.
+It must be part of the DNA of both the organization and its people.
+But if you don't make an effort to call it out explicitly, you won't get the focus or traction you need.

-So, you need to start with a simple framework that introduces a strategy lexicon that everyone can understand and get behind.
-When someone asks “how are our strategic objectives going” - everyone should be on exactly the same page about what that actually means.
+Start with a simple framework that establishes a strategy lexicon everyone understands and can get behind.
+Whenever someone asks, "how are our strategic objectives going?", everyone must be on the same page regarding what it actually means.

 It gives you a clear way to talk about strategy implementation and avoids using unnecessary jargon.